 D.1 The sites covered by this proposal will become "contestable" for competitive electric and natural gas supply arrangements at different times, depending upon the state in which they are located or based on the term of Valero’s existing contractual commitment.
-In the case of its Texas electric loads, Valero anticipates implementing an electric supply proposal with our preferred supplier(s) no later than January 1, 2002.
-Suppliers are encouraged to develop creative agreements to afford savings prior to the January 1, 2002.
+Please refer to Sections V through VIII.

 III.E Supply period

-E.1 Proposals for texas power supplies should be based on the following alternative contract periods being considered by Valero:

-Until January 1, 2003

-Until January 1, 2004

-Until January 1, 2005

-Until January 1, 2007

-Supplier's preferred period.
+Please see Sections V through VIII.

 III.F Payment terms

-F. 1 Standard payment terms are net 30 days from receipt of statement by VALERO.
-VALERO will consider altering payment terms where appropriate discounts are offered on the entire invoice value and will consider forms of invoicing and remittance via EDI and EFT.
+F. 1 Standard payment terms are net 30 days from receipt of statement by Valero.
+Valero will consider altering payment terms where appropriate discounts are offered on the entire invoice value and will consider forms of invoicing and remittance via EDI and EFT.
 Proposals should contain alternative offers for payment terms along with appropriate discounts.

 III.G Competitive pricing provisions